 Pure North Recycling is transforming plastic recycling by shifting it to a local process.
-Remarkably, it has was more common for Iceland to ship plastic waste to mainland Europe or Asia for recycling—or incineration.
+Remarkably, it was more common for Iceland to ship plastic waste to mainland Europe or Asia for recycling—or incineration.
 While this is seemingly absurd, outsourcing our unwanted plastic is all too familiar.

 Pure North Recycling estimates that it can scale up production capacity to 20,000 tons per year—more than is currently imported annually.
 The company envisions a future where all the plastic in Iceland is recycled locally over and over.

-For more on Pure North Recycling see
+For more on Pure North Recycling, see